JohnMansell/winding_number/README.md

 - GTX 1060
 - Intel 6700k

+### Install SFML Library
 > :exclamation:  SFML Library
 > An additional library (SFML) was added to enable visualization of the polygons and points.
-The SFML library can be downloaded and installed [here](https://www.sfml-dev.org/download.php).
-Or using :
+> The SFML library can be downloaded and installed [here](https://www.sfml-dev.org/download.php).
+> Or through the terminal :

 ```shell
 # Fedora
 sudo dnf install SFML-devel